raise the profile of acupuncture as a valid healthcare choice, used to help manage a range of conditions

 highlight the role of the BAcC as the UK’s leading professional body for traditional acupuncturists, upholding high standards of training and safety in practice

 encourage prospective patients to visit the BAcC’s website to find a BAcC acupuncturist near them (via the Find an Acupuncturist tool)

-Acupuncture Awareness Week is supported by the British Acupuncture Council and aims to help better inform people about the ancient practice of traditional acupuncture.
+Acupuncture Awareness Week is here to help better inform people about the ancient practice of traditional acupuncture.
 With 2.3 million acupuncture treatments carried out each year, acupuncture is one of the most popular complementary therapies practised in the UK today.
 Yet despite its widely recognised health benefits many people only discover acupuncture as a last resort.

 Today 2.3 million acupuncture treatments are carried out each year by British Acupuncture Council members and the therapy is widely accepted as an effective solution for a range of illnesses and symptoms.
 What’s more there is substantial body of evidence to support this.
 Click here to find research that has been carried out on acupuncture including low back pain, nausea and osteoarthritis knee pain.